New survey reveals an overwhelming majority of nutrition professionals do not use the glycemic index

 Potatoes are not always given the credit they deserve as a high-quality carbohydrate.
 The glycemic index (GI), a ranking of carbohydrate in food according to how they affect blood glucose levels, can be a barrier to consumers viewing potatoes as a healthy and nutritious vegetable.
 A new survey fielded by Today’s Dietitian and sponsored by Potatoes USA indicates that an overwhelming majority of nutrition professionals do not use the GI when providing dietary guidance or recommendations to their patients and clients.

-This report highlights the total U.S. Potato Utilization in 2019.
-It shows share of total utilization by product including frozen, fresh, chips, dehydrated, refrigerated, and other.
+This report highlights the total U.S. Potato Utilization during the July 2019 – June 2020 marketing year (MY20).
+It shows the share of total utilization by product including frozen, fresh, chips, dehydrated, refrigerated, and others.
 The report also covers sales by product and channel and also compares retail channel sales to foodservice channel sales.

 Disclaimer: You are navigating to a website maintained by a third party and are about to leave the Potatoes USA web site.
 The external link should not be considered an endorsement by Potatoes USA of the third-party web site or the company or organization that owns it, and Potatoes USA is not responsible for the accuracy or nature of the content of the linked web site.